 MACH Energy is aware of the level of local interest with respect to the shape and form of MPO final mine landforms.
-MACH Energy has therefore developed the following design principles for the MPO final landform as detailed in Section 2.2:
+MACH Energy has therefore developed the following design principles for the MPO final landform as detailed in Section 2.2 and 6.1:

-- The emplacement landform will be designed to look less "engineered" when viewed from Muswellbrook (i.e. incorporation of macro-relief to avoid simple blocky forms). - Surface water drainage from the waste emplacement landform will incorporate micro-relief to increase drainage stability and avoid major engineered drop structures where practical. - The final void (and associated drainage network) will be shaped to reflect a less engineered profile that is more consistent with the surrounding natural environment.
+- The final void has been designed as a long-term groundwater sink to maximise groundwater flows from the Eastern Out-of-Pit Emplacement to the final void. - The final void (and associated drainage network) will be shaped to reflect a less engineered profile that is more consistent with the surrounding natural environment.